• Skip to main content

 More Favorite Recipes!

-• 30 Minute Chicken Tortilla Soup
+30 Minute Chicken Tortilla Soup

-Southwest Chicken Chili Crock Pot
+A bowl of Southwest Chicken Chili made in a Crock Pot with toppings.

 Southwest Chicken Chili - Slow Cooker

 Southwest Chicken Chili is the perfect EASY slow cooker comfort food!
-Super hearty with lots of veggies, black beans, corn, slow cooked pull-apart chicken, finished with fresh lime juice and cilantro for that southwest flavor and topped with all the fixings!
+Super hearty with lots of veggies, black beans, corn, slow cooked shredded chicken, finished with fresh lime juice and cilantro for that southwest flavor and topped with all the fixings!
 Prepped in just 10 minutes!

-5 from 3 votes
+5 from 5 votes

-Print Recipe Pin Recipe
+Print Pin Rate

-Course Dinner
+Course: Dinner

-Cuisine American, Mexican
+Cuisine: American, Mexican

-Servings 8
+Servings: 8

 Ingredients